In this weight training for women guide, we will look at everything you may want to know if you are new to this type of exercise.

 Weight training for women is an efficient way of toning your muscles and reducing your level of body fat.

-Keep in mind that muscle weighs more than fat.
-This means that when working out with weights regularly, you won’t necessarily lose weight as quickly as you’d hoped.
+Remember, muscle weighs more than fat, so weight workouts won’t necessarily enable you to lose weight as quickly as you may hope.
 You may even find you weigh a little more than before you started weight training.
 Don’t obsess about this.
 If your clothes fit better than they did before you began lifting weights, or if you need to buy a smaller size, ignore the number on the scale.

-I hope you find this weight training for women guide useful, and that it answers any questions you have on the topic.
+I hope you find this weight training for women guide useful, and that it answers your questions on the topic.

 For more information on weight training for women, read Weight Lifting for Women – Facts and Myths.